retiman/simpol/README.md

 Simpol
 ======

 Simpol is a very simple polynomial expression simplifier written in Scala (meaning it takes a polynomial and represents it as a sum of products).
+This library is not intended for use in any kind of production quality software; it's here only to serve as an example.

 Powers will be expanded, so it may be the case that the "simplified" expression is more complicated.

 Building
 --------